Informative Planning in the Presence of Outliers: Introduction

 Many informative planners have been proposed during the last two decades~\cite{schmid2020efficient, popovic2017online, best2019dec, hollinger2014sampling, marchant2012bayesian, choudhury2018data}.
-The majority of the literature assumes the sensing data is the ground-truth value corrupted by adding some Gaussian noise.
+The majority of the literature assumes the sensing data is the ground-truth value corrupted by Gaussian noise.
 In practice, however, sensing data typically contains outliers due to various reasons.
-For instance, ranging sensors such as sonars can contain failed specular reflection measurements, leading to returned false values of maximum range even there are obstacles blocking the beams; When there are multiple exteroceptive sensors in use, cross talks among them also cause ``random measurements''~\cite{thrun2002probabilistic}; For outdoor environments, unexpected fast transient obstacles such as insects, fish, or large dust particles in air/water can also cause unavoidable outliers.
-In addition, sensor imperfect conditions such as worn probes, occasional hardware malfunction, and many other unfathomable reasons can also lead to outliers.
-Gaussian model can be easily skewed by outliers, which makes the ``optimal'' informative sampling decisions computed from such a model become sub-optimal.
-Fig.\,\ref{fig:pull_figure} illustrates a scenario with outliers that mislead the subsequent modeling/learning and planning performances.
+For instance, when facing specular reflection, LiDAR returns false values of maximum range even though the beams hit obstacles.
+When multiple exteroceptive sensors are in use, cross-talks among them also cause ``random measurements''~\cite{thrun2002probabilistic}.
+In outdoor environments, unexpected fast transient obstacles, such as insects, fish, or large dust particles, can also induce inevitable outliers.
+In addition, sensor wear and tear (e.g., worn probes), among other incomprehensible reasons that cause occasional hardware malfunction, can also introduce outliers.
+A Gaussian model can be easily distorted by outliers, rendering the ``optimal'' informative sampling decisions computed from such a model sub-optimal. \cref{fig:pull_figure} illustrates a scenario where outliers mislead the modeling and planning performances.